mattsunner/mattsunner/README.md

 # About Me

-Developer & financial analyst with a background in financial modeling, consulting, automation development, and change management with a focus on fusing modern technologies to streamline the financial analysis process.
+BI Analyst and Data Scientist with a background in financial modeling, consulting, automation development, and change management with a focus on fusing modern technologies to streamline the data reporting process.

 ### You Can Follow me Here